capnspacehook/egress-eddie/README.md

 the root user to have unrestricted HTTP/S access for example, as if someone compromises the root account, then all other bets are off.

-To accomplish this, set `allowAllHostnames = true` and don't set either `trafficQueue` or `hostnames`.
+To accomplish this, set `allowAllHostnames = true` and don't set both `trafficQueue` and `allowedHostnames`.
 Because all DNS responses must be inspected by Egress Eddie in order for it to function properly, all DNS requests must go through Egress Eddie as well.

 ## Example